digas99/wanikani-kanji-highlighter/README.md

 - Added "load more" button to Search Results to limit the number of results and reduce lag while writing on search bar
 - Added loading feedback popup for the user to understand the loading stages of data from wanikani
 - Loading data from Wanikani is now also being done from the extension Popup (no need to browse a web page)
+- Progression stats now show all the subjects on that SRS Stage when clicked

 ## Data
 - Added new Kana Vocabulary from Wanikani